wildfly/wildfly/ee-feature-pack/galleon-shared/src/main/resources/content/README.txt

 WildFly has two modes of operation: Standalone and Domain.
-For more information regarding these modes, please refer to the documentation available on the JBoss.org site:
+For more information regarding these modes, please refer to the documentation available on the WildFly documentation site:

 http://docs.wildfly.org